-- A minimum of 36 units (with no fewer than 24 graduate units), all taken for a letter grade with a grade of B or better unless otherwise noted - Religious studies core course RGST 201, with a minimum grade of B.

-• Five graduate-level courses or seminars (20 units total, numbered 200 and above) in the major subject or in closely related subjects as approved by the graduate advisor.
-A maximum of 12 units of RGST 596, Directed Reading and Research, may be counted toward the graduate-level coursework.

-• Three additional courses (12 units total) at the upper-division undergraduate level (numbered 100-199) or graduate level; only RGST 596, Directed Reading and Research, may be counted from the independent study options.

-• Completion of the degree within 12 quarters/4 years.
+- A minimum of 36 units (with no fewer than 24 graduate units), all taken for a letter grade with a grade of B or better unless otherwise noted - RGST 201 plus one '200 Course,' RGST 200A-Z. - Four graduate-level courses or seminars (16 units total, numbered 200 and above) in the major subject or in closely related subjects as approved by the graduate advisor.
+A maximum of 8 units of RGST 596, Directed Reading and Research, may be counted toward the graduate-level coursework. - Three additional courses (12 units total) at the upper-division undergraduate level (numbered 100-199) or graduate level; only RGST 596, Directed Reading and Research, may be counted from the independent study options. - Completion of the degree within 12 quarters/4 years.